 Research suggests that around 75% of consumers will judge a business based on the design of their website.
 If yours isn’t up to scratch, then you’re already potentially losing out on three-quarters of your web traffic.
 They may load up your site but then leave as soon as they see the state of it.

 The obvious question is; what does terrible web design look like?

-In essence, a lot of it comes down to one thing; the layout.
-You need to look at your site and see if you’ve laid it out expertly for users.
-Here are a few questions we recommend you ask yourself:
+In essence, a large part of a clean, simple web design comes down to one thing; the layout.
+You need to look at your site and see if you’ve laid it out for a frictionless journey for site users.

 - Do you have clear menus to help them navigate to different pages?